DukeTip-Webapps-Trinity-2/final-project-thefluffaduffs/readme.txt

 - Did almost all on the cards on the home page.👌 -Found most pictures👌
 -Did some of the *About* page(wrote 2of the 3 paragraphs and found pic)👌 -Did a lot of the attractions page.(Made up most names.
-Found several 0of the pics.
-Helped with the descriptions.)👌 -Edited some thing👌
+Found several of the pics.
+Helped with the descriptions.)👌 -Edited some things👌
 -👌

 (To be honest, several of the things on Shane's readme part were something the entire group did)👌